georgedix0n/slot-tech-test-submission/README.md

 ## The Test

-Given the simple 3 reel slot framework provided extend the functionality to evalue and show wins.
-A win in considered to be a matching symbol displayed on each reel, multiple wins can be display at a time on each result.
+Given the simple 3 reel slot framework provided extend the functionality to evaluate and show wins.
+A win is considered to be a matching symbol displayed on each reel, multiple wins can be displayed at a time on each result.

 Follow the framework structure where possible using ES6 and pixi.js